Would you like to learn more about the creative process from a group of talented artists?

 5. Bill Shafer, Gallery Owner

-Here are some thoughts from Bill Shafer, owner of Hyaena Gallery in Burbank, California.
+Here are some thoughts about the creative process from Bill Shafer, owner of Hyaena Gallery in Burbank, California.

 Bill has worked with many budding artists, and many of the featured in this article show and continue to show in his gallery.